flutter/website/src/perf/rendering/best-practices.md

   difference, but it **improves battery life** and thermal issues.
 * It might run fine on your device, but consider performance for the lowest device you are targeting.
-* When 120fps devices become widely available, you’ll want to render frames in under 8ms (total) in order to provide the smoothest experience.
+* As 120fps devices become more widely available, you’ll want to render frames in under 8ms (total) in order to provide the smoothest experience.